AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 * the destination accessor is unranged for a ranged source accessor, or a standard SYCL 2020 accessor.
 In that case, the destination accessor might expose access to regions of the buffer that are not guaranteed to be in a consistent state on the target device, if they are outside of the original access range of the source accessor.
 * the destination accessor is a placeholder accessor for a non-placeholder source accessor.

-Conversion from Open SYCL accessor variants to standard accessors (variant is `access::placeholder::false_t` or `access::placeholder::true_t`) is supported.
+Conversion from AdaptiveCpp accessor variants to standard accessors (variant is `access::placeholder::false_t` or `access::placeholder::true_t`) is supported.
 The opposite direction is currently allowed for compatibility reasons, but might be disabled in the future as correctness for ranged accessors cannot be preserved.

 ### Raw accessors